Dawn at Amanzi

 Today all the tractor drivers at Amanzi, including six women, are fully trained.
 “We, now have enough trained personnel for forklift driving, spray-operators, monitors, irrigating officers, first-aiders, quality-control officers and have an excellent administration and financial recordkeeping system.”

 The workers know that they are important to the business and that no success story can exclude them.
 On Amanzi we have changed a careless agricultural worker into an innovative, top performer, willing to take on tasks with responsibility.
 They are skilled and productive members of staff.
-My personnel know they come first.
+My personnel knows they come first.
 I have no favourites when correcting wrongs and all are served with dignity.
 I have, for my full-time staff component, set aside a 20% share in profits (when there are profits) of which is protected in a trust.

 I take a lot of strength from my family on and off the farm, says Errol.
 “Caroline, my wife, supports me with all the administrative and financial matters.
 We are SIZA and Global GAP accredited.”